neverfap-deluxe/nfd-api/content/practices/DONE--AOA--P--dissolve-it-down.md

 ---
-  title: "Practice: Dissolve It Down"
+  title: "Dissolve It Down"
-  description: "Learn To Dissolve Your Ego By Manipulating Your Visual Perception Of Reality.
-Treat Your Visual Field As A Simple Plane Of A Light And Colour."
+  description: "Learn to dissolve your ego by manipulating your visual perception of reality. treat your visual field as a simple plane of a light and colour."
   date: 2019-01-30
   draft: false
   tags: [ "practice", "meditation", "visual meditation", "porn addiction", "addiction", "awareness", "awareness exercises", "perspective", "nofap", "neverfap", "neverfap deluxe" ]